rforssen.net / iot

 Architecture

-The platform is split into four layers.
+The platform is split into three layers.
 Only app.py changes between device types.
-Everything below it is identical across all devices and deployed as a unit.
+Everything below it is identical across all devices and OTA-deployed as a unit. boot.py is the sole exception — it is flashed once and never overwritten remotely.

 deployed per device type